pywbem/pywbem/DEVELOP.md

     the version is not increased.
 So when developing 1.8.0, the calculated version is e.g. 1.8.0a1.dev11+g7c3eb911.

+    Note that the "publish" workflow will not run for this tag.

         git tag ${MNU}a0
         git push --tags